Wishaw: Railway

-Trains on the West Coast Main Line pass through the town but no passenger service trains stop there, as the main Wishaw South railway station on the line closed in 1958.
+Inter-city services on the West Coast Main Line pass through the town but do not stop there, as the main Wishaw South railway station on the line closed in 1958.

 Roads

-Wishaw is close to the A71 (Edinburgh, Livingston and Kilmarnock) road which links to the M74, as well as the A73 which links to the Borders regions and the M8.
+Wishaw is close to the A71 (Edinburgh, Livingston and Kilmarnock) road which links to the M74 motorway, as well as the A73 which links to the Borders regions and the M8.

 Following a campaign by local politicians, the area is now well signposted from the nearby M8 and M74 motorways.
-This move was considered necessary as although the town is not considered a principal destination from either of these roads and therefore not included as standard on the signage, it is now the home to the main hospital for an area stretching right down the M74 corridor almost to the English bordern approximately 75 miles (120 km) away.
+This move was considered necessary as it is now the home to the main hospital for an area stretching right down the M74 corridor almost to the English border, approximately 75 mi away.

+Buses

+The area is well served by bus routes.
+Services operated by First Greater Glasgow, JMB Travel and Stuart's Coaches connect the area with Airdrie, Glasgow, Lanark and Morningside.

 Airport

-The nearest airport to Wishaw is Glasgow Airport at 20 miles (32 km) distant, though at 26 miles (42 km) Edinburgh Airport is not much further.
-Connections to both airports are only via the cities they serve as no direct public transport links are available.
+The nearest airport to Wishaw is Glasgow Airport, 20 mi away, although Edinburgh Airport is not much further at 26 mi.
+Connections to both airports are only via the cities they serve, as no direct public transport links from Wishaw are available.